-The following is an interesting result on minimum order of a graph when the graph $G$ and its complement both connected with $\mathcal{L}(G)$ satisfying the property $\rho$ is considered. \begin{theorem} The least order of a connected graph $G$ with its line graph satisfying the property $\varrho$ and connected $\overline{G}$ is $7$. \end{theorem} \begin{proof} There are exactly $13$ non-isomorphic connected graphs of order up to 6 with their line graphs satisfying the property $\varrho$.
-They are $C_4, K_4, K_{3, 2}, K_5, K_{4, 2}, K_{3, 3}, K_6$ and the following graphs in Figure 2.
+The following result is interesting regarding the minimum order of a graph where both the graph $G$ and its complement are connected and the line graph $\mathcal{L}(G)$ satisfies property $\rho$.

+\begin{theorem} The smallest possible order of a connected graph $G$, where its line graph satisfies the property $\rho$ and the complement graph $\overline{G}$ is also connected, is $7$. \end{theorem} \begin{proof} There are exactly $13$ non-isomorphic connected graphs of order up to 6 whose line graphs satisfy the property \( \rho \).
+These graphs include $C_4, K_4, K_{3, 2}, K_5, K_{4, 2}, K_{3, 3}, K_6$ and the graphs shown in Figure 2.

-One can see that none of the above graphs have connected complement.
-The only connected graph of order $7$ with its line graph satisfying the property $\varrho$ and having connected complement is given in Figure 3, which completes the proof.
+None of the graphs mentioned above have a connected complement.
+The only connected graph of order $7$ whose line graph satisfies the property $\rho$ and whose complement is also connected is shown in Figure $3$, which completes the proof.

 \end{proof}